buckeye43210/markdown-to-snowkb/README.md

 - Use Markdown for longevity, LLM integration, image and diagram integration.
 - VS Code, Pandoc, GitHub, and Make streamline the process.
 - Mermaid diagrams add clarity and engagement.
-- Let's make documentation a team sport together!
+- Together, we can make documentation a team sport!